Assistants for instant messaging channels

 The way people interact with peers and colleagues over email is very different from how they would do it using instant messaging applications.
 People often write longer texts, combining multiple points in the same email.
 They tend to communicate complex ideas with rich language and nuances.
 A good assistant must be trained to handle these kinds of inputs.

 The other side of writing longer, more complex texts is having fewer back-and-forth messages with each user.
 However, there is still a context for each message the assistant receives from the user.
 Usually it will contain answers for previously asked questions, and/or questions for the assistant.
 Keeping the context can help understand the real meaning of the user’s message.

 The context of an email message is influenced also by its recipients.
 For example, if a user CC’s his colleague to the email, the assistant should take that into consideration on top of the text itself, as it may take the conversation to a different direction.
 In a cold-email scenario, a user may reply to the assistant saying “I’m not relevant for this email, but I’m copying Mr. Jones who may be interested to hear more”.
 In this example, having Mr. Jones’ email address from the “CC” field can allow the assistant to continue the conversation with him – just like a human would have done.

 Users may want to discontinue the conversation at any given time.
 The assistant can be trained for this specifically and handle opt-out requests gracefully.
 Sending emails after being asked to stop is both impolite and legally risky.

-Taking care of the above points gave us at Exceed.ai a solid ground for creating smart assistants that can deal with the unique complexities of email messages.
+Taking care of the above points gave us at Exceed.ai a solid ground for creating virtual ai assistant that can deal with the unique complexities of email messages.
 Of course, for a complete conversational experience, the bot answers should be prepared so they deliver the correct messaging and form as a human would have written which has not been covered in this post.

 I hope this post will give other bot developers a good head-start for building such applications as well.